MarcFranceschi/TPpuppet/modules/influxdb/README.md

 Notes for versions older than 3.1.1:

->>>>>>> 891dd648f90a5ad265545c73d7abdd31770d7e09
 This release is a major refactoring of the module which means that the API changed in backwards incompatible ways.
-If your project depends on the old API and you need to use influxdb prior to 0.9.X, please pin your module dependencies to 0.1.2 version to ensure your environments don't break.
+If your project depends on the old API and you need to use influxdb prior to 0.10.X, please pin your module dependencies to 0.1.2 (0.8.X) or 2.2.2 (0.9.X) version to ensure your environments don't break.

-*NOTE*: Until 1.0.0 release the API may change, however I will try my best to avoid it.
+*NOTE*: Until influxdb 1.0.0 is releases the API of this module may change, however I will try my best to avoid it.

 ## Installation